TueHaulund/STP/DOCUMENTATION.md

 ```c++
 detail::sum_type sum()
 ```
-*sum* returns the sum of the elements in the sequence as defined by operator +.
+*sum* returns the sum of the elements in the sequence as defined by the addition operator.
 The parameters must satisfy the following requirements:
 * The sequence must define *SequenceType::value_type*, *SequenceType.begin()* and *SequenceType.end()*.
 * *SequenceType::value_type* must be default-constructible.